 4.2.
-Time trend interpretation
+Time-trend interpretation

-A time trend in occupancy derived from a classical occupancy-detection model is modelled simply by letting ψ{ij} vary linearly or non-linearly over time, conditional on both model-specific [16, 17] and other standard survey sampling assumptions [3] being reasonable.
-Frescalo, by contrast, posits a single time-independent set of discoverability-adjusted baseline frequencies \tilde{f}{ij} , and then uses benchmarks and the site/period effort index s{it} to compute expected frequencies under an assumption of stasis, subsequently letting the time factors x{jt} absorb any residual differences as true ecological change.
+A time-trend in occupancy derived from a classical occupancy-detection model is modelled simply by letting ψ{ij} vary linearly or non-linearly over time, conditional on both model-specific [21, 22] and other standard survey sampling assumptions [5] being reasonable.
+Frescalo, by contrast, posits a single time-independent set of discoverability-adjusted baseline frequencies \tilde{f}{ij} , and then uses benchmarks and the site/period effort index s{it} to compute standardised frequencies under an assumption of stasis, subsequently letting the time-factors x{jt} absorb any residual differences as true ecological change.

 This underscores a key difference in how effort-adjustment processes function in each model type.
-Occupancy-detection models assume that true site occupancies, and so trends in these, are directly recoverable from visit-level information.
-Frescalo assumes that fine-scale visit data is generally unavailable and/or uninformative for all or part of the time series of interest, and so models species' discoverability at a much larger scale.
-The main aim of this adjustment is to ensure a common scale across which neighbourhoods, and therefore sites, can be compared: without the harmonisation of effort across neighbourhoods, the time factors estimated for each site for a species would not be comparable, making average time factors and trends in these meaningless.
+Occupancy-detection models assume that true site occupancies, and so trends in these, are directly recoverable from visit-level information; Frescalo assumes that fine-scale visit data is generally unavailable and/or uninformative for all or part of the time series of interest, and so models species' discoverability at a much larger scale.
+The main aim of this adjustment is to ensure a common scale across which neighbourhoods, and therefore sites, can be compared: without the harmonisation of effort across neighbourhoods, the time-factors estimated for each site for a species would not be comparable, making average time-factors and trends in these meaningless.

 Another fundamental difference is the meaning of the site occupancy values produced.
-As noted, ψ_i has the simple meaning of predicted site occupancy under the classical model (notwithstanding debates around usage versus occupancy when these types of models are applied at different scales; [14]).
-The Frescalo time factor x{jt} is, however, defined by the benchmark average, and values >1 or <1 indicate that a species is at a higher or lower average frequency relative to the common species where it occurs, rather than in absolute occupancy probability.
-This may be an important limitation to inferring effort via observable recording outcomes, rather than having knowledge of those factors that directly map onto effort, such as the actual number of visits and covariates that are known to explain an important portion of observed variance in species' visit-level detectability [6, 15, 7].
+As noted, ψ{ij} has the simple meaning of predicted species' site occupancy under the classical model (notwithstanding debates around usage versus occupancy when these types of models are applied at different scales; [19]).
+The Frescalo time-factor x{jt} is, however, defined relative to the benchmark average, and values >1 or <1 indicate that a species is at a higher or lower average frequency relative to the common species where it occurs, rather than in absolute occupancy probability.
+This may be an important limitation to inferring effort via observable recording outcomes, as opposed to having knowledge of those factors that directly map onto effort, such as the actual number of visits and covariates that are known to explain an important portion of observed variance in species' visit-level detectability [10, 20, 11].

-One way around this issue is the observation of Bijlsma [1] that site occupancy probabilities can actually be back-calculated from Frescalo via the combination of the standardised species' frequencies \tilde{f}{ij} , the species' time-factors x{jt} , and by setting $s{it}=1$ across all sites and time periods (i.e. constant effort), and this has been exploited in at least one published analysis [4].
-However, this requires a note of caution: whilst sensitivity analyses published in Hill [6] suggested that the trends in time-factors estimated by Frescalo can be relatively insensitive to the choice of R^ , the benchmark threshold (variation in this parameter changing the intercept of estimated trends but not their slope), the same is not true of back-calculated site occupancy probabilities.
-Because the relationship between time-factors and species frequencies is non-linear, the shifts in time trend intercept seen using different values of R^ will not translate into the same proportional changes in predicted site occupancies over time (Pescott, pers. obs.)
-This may be particularly important when these trends are used to classify species' into risk categories, as for example happens in Red Listing exercises [e.g. 12].
+One way around this issue is the observation of Bijlsma [2] that site occupancy probabilities can be back-calculated from Frescalo via the combination of the standardised species' frequencies f{ij} , the species' time-factors x{jt} , and by setting $s{it} = 1$ across all sites and time periods (i.e. constant effort), and this has been exploited in at least one published analysis [8].
+However, this requires a note of caution: whilst sensitivity analyses published in Hill [10] suggest that trends in time-factors estimated by Frescalo can be relatively insensitive to the choice of R^ , the benchmark threshold (variation in this parameter changing the intercept of estimated trends but not their slope), the same is not true of back-calculated site occupancy probabilities (P{ijt} in Frescalo terms).
+Because the relationship between time-factors and species' frequencies is non-linear, the shifts in time-trend intercept seen using different values of R^ will not translate into the same proportional changes in predicted site occupancies over time.
+This may be particularly important when these trends are used to classify species' into risk categories, as for example happens in Red Listing exercises [e.g. 17].